xenanetworks/open-automation-utilities/docs/source/cli_ref/mgmt/connect.rst

 Description
 -----------

-To connect to a tester for the current session.
+Connect to a tester for the current session.

 Synopsis
 --------